XxAcielxX/arch-plasma-install/README.md

 arch-chroot /mnt
 ```
 ### Create Swapfile (UEFI only)
+Replace the below 4096 in `count=4096` with double the amount of RAM installed your system.
+Not applicable on 16GB or more RAM.
 ```
-dd if=/dev/zero of=/swapfile bs=1G count=2 status=progress
+dd if=/dev/zero of=/swapfile bs=1M count=4096 status=progress
 chmod 600 /swapfile
 mkswap /swapfile
 swapon /swapfile
 ```
-Replace the above 1G in `bs=1G` with the amount of RAM installed your system.

 ### Add Swapfile entery in your `/etc/fstab` file (UEFI only)
 ```
 /swapfile none swap defaults 0 0
 ```
 Insert the above line at the bottom of `/etc/fstab`.